TED Talks series, FILMED JUL 2009 • POSTED AUG 2009 • TEDGlobal 2009

 TEACHING NOTES / CONTEXT FOR USE

-Assessment is at the discretion of the educator and how this video is applied.
+Assessment is at the discretion of the educator and how this material is applied.